 In a multiple-count indictment, which later was reduced to 8 counts through litigation, the US Attorney's Office in Chicago argued that DeKelaita had coached or assisted various Iraqi Assyrian asylum seekers in obtaining asylum in the United States.
 DeKelaita denied the charges and sought a trial.

 In April of 2016, after a heated legal battle at trial, DeKelaita came close to clearing his name.
 The government's 8-Count charge was reduced to one count, that of conspiracy to assist Assyrian asylum seekers.
-The Judge in charge of the trial, Mathew Kennelly, dismissed or vacated 3 counts, but left in tact what the jury jury's finding of conspiracy.
+The Judge in charge of the trial, Mathew Kennelly, dismissed or vacated 3 counts, but left in tact the jury's finding of conspiracy.

 The government did not have to prove that DeKelaita had actually done something wrong, but that he "conspired" to do so.
 What is also required is to show that DeKelaita had "conspired" with someone.
 However, despite the fact that the US Attorney's claim was that DeKelaita had conspired with "Attorneys A and B," namely Alen Taksh and Alan Jacob, both of whom were employed by DeKelaita, no one admitted at trial that he had conspired with DeKelaita.
 Attorney Alen Takhsh, an Assyrian that DeKelaita employed in 2010, testified against DeKelaita but never alleged that there was a conspiracy between him and DeKelaita.
 Further, the Judge in the case found that none of the witnesses that testified against DeKelaita had been co-conspirators.
 What then was the case against DeKelaita?